5 Different Ways to Deploy a Free Database with MongoDB Atlas

-You might have already known that MongoDB offers a through M0 clusters on MongoDB Atlas, but did you know that there are numerous ways to deploy depending on your infrastructure needs?
+You might have already known that MongoDB offers a free tier through M0 clusters on MongoDB Atlas, but did you know that there are numerous ways to deploy depending on your infrastructure needs?
 To be clear, there's no wrong way to deploy a MongoDB Atlas cluster, but there could be an easier way to fit your operations needs.

 In this article, we're going to have a quick look at the various ways you can deploy a MongoDB Atlas cluster using tools like Terraform, CloudFormation, CLIs, and simple point and click.

 If you're a fan of point and click deployments like I am, the web UI for MongoDB Atlas will probably fit your needs.
 Let's take a quick look at how to deploy a new cluster with a database using the UI found within the MongoDB Cloud Dashboard.